Paul Madden (Chair)

 Carl's passion for development and making a difference has seen him active in many countries and at all levels of society, from grass roots level to the highest level of government.
 Carl's voluntary humanitarian and community development projects include water supply, sanitation, schools, education, housing, medical infrastructure, adult literacy, micro enterprise development, environmental and capacity building.
 Projects have been undertaken in India, Nepal, Bangladesh, Solomon Islands, Vanuatu, Fiji, Zambia and Sri Lanka.

-Fred Chilton is a solicitor.
-After 29 years as a partner at the large regional law firm, Allens Arthur Robinson, in 2010 he joined the small Sydney firm of Emil Ford & Co where he continues to have a broad corporate and commercial practice.
+Fred Chilton is a lawyer.
+After 29 years as a partner at the large regional law firm, Allens Arthur Robinson, Fred worked at Sydney firm Emil Ford & Co where he had a broad corporate and commercial practice for a decade before recently joining the team at Toomey Pegg Lawyers as their Special Counsel.

 Fred has assisted in the establishment of a number of not-for-profit organisations including Worldwide Orphans Australia, Christian Surfers International, Centre for Public Christianity, HART Australasia and Cape York Digital Network (CYDN).